msuhov1988/Mafunca/README.md

 from mafunca.eff import Eff

 # if I catch all errors or nulls reliably in func1 and return Left or Nothing
-# I don't have to worry about further functions in the chain
+# I don't need to worry about invalid values being passed to further functions
 Eff.of(value).map(func1).map(func2).map(func3)...
 ```
 It is quite logical to demand further improvements from such a monad:
-- instead of just returning a 'bad' **Triple** entity, it should also return a reference to the failed function and the last successful result
+- instead of just returning a 'bad' **Triple** entity, it should also return a reference to the 'bad' function and the last successful result
 - let it return a **shortened chain from the point of failure** so that it can be restarted
   without repeating the steps that were successfully completed
 - let it **catch all errors** by returning a **special object** that indicates that this is an exception that we did not catch.
 For such an object, let it: